bkZhu/Red-Black-BST/README.md

 # Red-Black-BST
-red-black tree in 80 lines
+insertion and balance of red-black tree in 80 lines

 learn from Algorithms, Part I, Princeton University, Robert Sedgewick